 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies to safeguard and promote the welfare of children in this school
+These together will make up the suite of policies we have in place to safeguard and promote the welfare of children

 - Accessibility Plan.

-- Anti-Bullying revised for 2022-2023
+- Anti-Bullying revised for 2024-2025 (LA template policy in the process of being revised).

 - Attendance Policy.

 - Behaviour Principles Written Statement.

 - Equality.

 - Central Record of Recruitment and Vetting Checks.

 - Complaints' Procedure Statement.

-- Cyber-bullying and Harmful online challenges.

-- E-Safety Policy.
+- Online Safety Policy.

+- Cyber Security Policy and arrangements.

 - Freedom of Information.

 - Female Genital Mutilation (FGM) Guidance

-- Radicalisation Prevent Duty- (School's should have a Prevent Action Plan)
+- Radicalisation Prevent Duty- (School's should have a Prevent Action Plan and Risk Assessments).

 - Health and Safety Disability Equality Action Plan.

 - Home-school Agreement Document.

-- Child on Child Abuse- Sexual violence and sexual harassment and response to 'upskirting'.
+- Child on Child Abuse revised 2024-2025 (LA template policy in the process of being revised and includes- Sexual violence and sexual harassment and response to 'upskirting'.

 - Physical intervention/positive handling.

 - Register of Pupil Attendance.

 - School Access Policy.

 - School Behaviour.

-- Knife Crime Guidance 2021 (cross authority and in the process of being revised for September 2022).
+- Knife Crime Guidance (cross authority and in the process of being revised).

-- Relationships, Sex and Health Education (KCSiE paragraphs 130 and 131).

-- Mental and Physical Health (KCSiE 2022 paragraphs 20, 45 to 47, 164, 170, 170 to 180).

-- Special Educational Needs.

-- CRB Use of Reasonable Force Policy/ Guidance.

-- Staff Behaviour (Code of Conduct policy).

-- Staff Discipline Conduct and Grievance (procedures for addressing).

-- School information published on a website.

-- Visitors and VIP Policy.

-- Whistle Blowing Policy.

-- Guidance for NSPCC helpline and usage (KCSiE 2022 paragraph 77; when to call the police guidance from the NSPCC).
+- Relationships, Sex and Health Education. - Mental and Physical Health (KCSiE 2024 Part One, Part Two and Annex A and Annex B) - Special Educational Needs. - CRB Use of Reasonable Force Policy/ Guidance. - Staff Behaviour (Code of Conduct policy). - Staff Discipline Conduct and Grievance (procedures for addressing). - School information published on a website. - Visitors and VIP Guidance 2024-2025. - Whistle Blowing Policy. - Guidance for NSPCC helpline and usage (KCSiE 2024 paragraph 47 and 74; when to call the police guidance from the NSPCC) - New NSPCC advice to protecting children with SEN and deaf/disabled children and young people links and help line (KCSiE 24 paragraph 204). - NCC & NSCP Neglect Toolkit (available from the NSCP website).